 - 1. The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year end are unsecured and interest free excepts short term loan and settlement occurs as per the terms of the agreement. - 2.
 Loans in INR taken from the related party carries interest rate 8.80% - 3.
-The Company has not provided any commitment to the related party as at March 31, 2020.
+The Company has not provided any commitment to the related party as at March 31, 2021.

-28 Segment Reporting
+29 Segment Reporting

 The Operating segment of the company is identified to be "DBFOT" or "Hybrid Annuity", as the Chief Operating Decision Maker (CODM) reviews business performance at an overall company level as one segment and hence, does not have any additional disclosures to be made under Ind AS 108 Operation Segments.
-Further, the comapny also primarily operates under one geographical segment namely India.
+Further, the company also primarily operates under one geographical segment namely India.

-29 Operating Lease:
+30 Operating Lease:

 Office premise of the Company have been taken on operating lease basis.
 The lease rent paid during the year Rs.
-1.06 million (March 31, 2019: INR 1.18 million).
+1.06 million (March 31, 2020: INR 1.06 million).
 This operating lease agreement is cancellable by giving short period notice by either of the parties to the agreement.

-30 Trade dues to MSME
+31 Trade dues to MSME

-There are no Micro, Small and Medium Enterprises, to whom the company owes dues, which are outstanding for more than 45 days at the balance sheet date.
+There are no Micro and Small Enterprises as defined in Micro, Small and Medium Enterprises Act, to whom the company owes dues, which are outstanding for more than 45 days at the balance sheet date.
 This is based on the information available with the company.

-31 Income Tax expense
+32 Income Tax expense

-The major component of income tax expenses for the year ended March 31, 2020 and March 31, 2019 are as under:
+The major component of income tax expenses for the year ended March 31, 2021 and March 31, 2020 are as under: